AllenInstitute/ophys_etl_pipelines/notebooks/segmentation/README.md

 ```

 ### for developers
 This environment file installs the branch `staging/segmentation_dev`.
 This impacts any of the import statements in the notebook that begin with `from ophys_etl ...`.
-If one intends changes from the local namespace of `ophys_etl` to propogate into the notebook, then
+If one intends changes from the local namespace of `ophys_etl` to propagate into the notebook, then
 ```
 pip install -e .
 ```